NMilivojevic/The-Event/README.md

 # TheEvent-

-Single page web app for grid system practice and flexbox.
+Single page web app with the focus on responsive layout and the mixture of flexbox and grid system.